Shubhangi-6/Wine-Quality-Analysis-using-PCA-Machine-Learning/README.md

 3. **Feature Engineering:**
    - Identified outliers in specific columns using the Interquartile Range (IQR) method.
    - Implemented a custom function to replace outliers, enhancing data quality.

-4. **Outliers handling :**
+4. **Outliers handling:**
-   -Outliers in key wine attributes (e.g., Malic.acid, Ash, Acl, Mg, Proanth, Color.int, Hue) were identified and replaced, ensuring a more robust and reliable
-    dataset for analysis.
+   - Outliers in key wine attributes (e.g., Malic.acid, Ash, Acl, Mg, Proanth, Color.int, Hue) were identified and replaced, ensuring a more robust and reliable dataset for analysis.

 4. **Principal Component Analysis (PCA):**